viewthespace/playdough/README.md

 `curl -H 'Accept: application/javascript; version=1 shape=short' http://localhost:3000/foos`

+A client on v2 would like a list of `foos` in short form:

 `curl -H 'Accept: application/javascript; version=2 shape=short' http://localhost:3000/foos`

+A client on v1 would like a list of `foos` in full form:

 `curl -H 'Accept: application/javascript; version=1 shape=full' http://localhost:3000/foos`

+A client on v2 would like a list of `foos` in default form:

-`curl -H 'Accept: application/javascript; version=1 http://localhost:3000/foos`
+`curl -H 'Accept: application/javascript; version=2 http://localhost:3000/foos`